GermanDelRioGuzman/LLM-s/README.md

 ![docker](/container.png)

 ## docker-compose.yml
-Remember to put your api key in this file to work properly, and test the container
+Remember to put your api key in this file to work properly and create the enviroment file (.env) with OPENAI_API_KEY variable, and test the container